clayandgen/openc3-cosmos-celestrak/README.md

 - **OMM_RESPONSE** - Satellite identification, epoch, Keplerian orbital elements, mean motion derivatives, BSTAR drag, and element set info
 - **ERROR_RESPONSE** - Raw HTTP status code and response body when the API returns an error

+## CelesTrak Usage Notice

+[CelesTrak](https://celestrak.org/) is a 501(c)(3) nonprofit organization providing space data to the public free of charge.
+For commercial use of CelesTrak data or services, please contact CelesTrak directly at https://celestrak.org/.